Peer Support Groups

 The first time you attend you can come earlier to meet our facilitators and to settle in before the meeting starts.

-If your bereavement has happened recently, in the last 3 months, we recommend speaking to Lucy before attending as individual support may be more helpful to you in these early weeks, rather than attending a group.
+If your bereavement has happened recently, in the last 3 months, we recommend speaking to Paul before attending as individual support may be more helpful to you in these early weeks, rather than attending a group.

 Our groups are for people bereaved by suicide.
 But if you felt you need someone to accompany you to a first meeting that’s fine.
 Just let us know.